Lakemba Nights during Ramadan

 L4 Westmead and Carlingford Line

-Alight at Parramatta Square to connect with trains towards Bankstown then change for Southwest Link buses to Lakemba.
+Alight at Parramatta Square to connect with trains towards Lidcombe then change for trains to Bankstown to catch Southwest Link buses to Lakemba.
 Visit the Southwest Link page for more details.

 Passengers are reminded that trams can’t stop quickly or easily – so please stop, listen and look around for trams and use designated pedestrian crossings.